MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-data-replication.md

 ms.workload: na
-ms. search.keywords: app, add-in, manifest, customize, import, implement ms.reviewer: edupont ms.date: 06/22/2020
+ms. search.keywords: app, add-in, manifest, customize, import, implement ms.reviewer: edupont ms.date: 07/13/2020
 ms.author: jenolson
-ms.openlocfilehash: 5b1ed470b4150c49fd20776718ab7429e7fbf3b8
+ms.openlocfilehash: 712950571d5b45680aae46bccfd8401b999993cd
-ms.sourcegitcommit: 3e9c89f90db5eaed599630299353300621fe4007
+ms.sourcegitcommit: 89d0ea903f61ab0628f99329c762d9f1619c49a7
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/01/2020
+ms.lasthandoff: 07/14/2020
-ms.locfileid: "3528554"
+ms.locfileid: "3577277"
 ---
 # <a name="intelligent-cloud-extensions-for-cloud-migration"></a>Intelligent Cloud Extensions for Cloud Migration

-This extension will connect your data from [!INCLUDE[prodshort](includes/prodshort.md)] on-premises with [!INCLUDE[prodshort](includes/prodshort.md)] online for purposes of migrating your solution to the cloud.
+Depending on your on-premises solution, you must use different extensions to connect your data with [!INCLUDE[prodshort](includes/prodshort.md)] online for purposes of migrating your solution to the cloud.

 If you are using one of the supported on-premises products, you can configure your cloud environment based on a product-specific extension.
 Once your cloud environment is configured, you will be able to migrate data from your on-premises solution to [!INCLUDE[prodshort](includes/prodshort.md)].
 This will enable you to take full advantage of what the cloud has to offer your business such as, enhanced insights into your business, artificial intelligence, multiple device access, and anytime, anywhere access.

 For more information, see [Migrating On-Premises Data to Business Central Online](/dynamics365/business-central/dev-itpro/administration/migrate-data) in the administration content for [!INCLUDE[prodshort](includes/prodshort.md)].

 ## <a name="business-central-on-premises"></a>Business Central on-premises

 If you are using an on-premises deployment of [!INCLUDE[prodshort](includes/prodshort.md)], get the **Intelligent Cloud Base** extension and the **Business Central Intelligent Cloud** extension, and then run the **Cloud Migration Setup** assisted setup guide.

 ## <a name="dynamics-gp"></a>Dynamics GP

 If you are using Dynamics GP,  get the **Intelligent Cloud Base Extension** extension and the **Dynamics GP Intelligent Cloud** extension, and then run the **Cloud Migration Setup** assisted setup guide.

 > [!IMPORTANT]
 > Migrating from Dynamics GP using the **Cloud Migration Setup** assisted setup guide is currently only supported for the following markets: United States, Canada, United Kingdom.

 ## <a name="dynamics-sl"></a>Dynamics SL

-If you are using Dynamics SL, get the **Intelligent Cloud Base Extension** extension, the **Microsoft Dynamics SL Intelligent Cloud** extension and the **Microsoft Dynamics SL History Smartlists** extension, and then run the **Cloud Migration Setup** assisted setup guide.
+If you are using Dynamics SL, get the **Intelligent Cloud Base** extension, the **Microsoft Dynamics SL Intelligent Cloud** extension and the **Microsoft Dynamics SL History SmartLists** extension, and then run the **Cloud Migration Setup** assisted setup guide.

 ## <a name="see-also"></a>See Also